Food safety in an emergency

 • Rubbish containing food scraps must be protected from flies and rats by wrapping the scraps or putting them in a sealed container.

 Boil or purify water before using it in food preparation.
 This helps to avoid spreading viruses and bacteria between food.
-Once boiled, cover and store food in a clean container and place in the fridge (if it's working) or in some other cool place.
-Re-boil the water if it is not used within 24 hours.
+Once its boiled, cover and store water in a clean container and place in the fridge (if it's working) or in some other cool place.
+Re-boil the water if it' not used within 24 hours.

-If you do not have power to boil water then add purifying tablets or bleach to ensure its safety.
-Add 5 drops of household bleach per litre of water (or half a teaspoon for 10 litres) and leave for 30 minutes.
+If you don't have power to boil water then add purifying tablets or bleach to make it safe to drink.
+Add 5 drops of household bleach per litre of water (or half a teaspoon for 10 litres) and leave it for 30 minutes.
 Don't use bleaches that contain added scent or perfume, surfactants or other additives – they can make you sick.

 • a hot water cylinder